learn-co-curriculum/git-remotes-with-github-readme/README.md

-# Git Remotes + Github
+# Git Remotes + GitHub

 ## Objectives
-1. Describe Github and its relationship with Git
+1. Describe GitHub and its relationship with Git
 2. Create a remote repository on GitHub
 3. Use `git push` to connect your local repository of files to your remote repository
 4. Use `git remote`